F1 Australian Grand Prix 2026 results: Final classification with penalties applied

 Max Verstappen managed to convert a P20 start into a points finish, romping up to sixth by the time the chequered flag was waved, in a weekend of bitter disappointment at Red Bull.

-New team-mate Isack Hadjar was forced to retire due to a technical failure, despite qualifying impressively in P3.
+New team-mate Isack Hadjar was forced to retire from the Australian GP due to a technical failure, despite starting the race in an impressive third.

 F1 Results: Australian Grand Prix 2026